chrispoulter/halcyon-nextjs/README.md

 ### Two Factor Authentication (2FA)

 - Enable/disable/manage 2FA under `/profile/two-factor`.
 - Setup flow: generate QR → scan in app → enter 6-digit code → receive 10 recovery codes (store securely).
+If you cannot scan, manually enter the provided setup key.
 - Login flow: if 2FA enabled, you are redirected to `/account/verify-2fa` to enter your authenticator code or a recovery code.
 - Reissue recovery codes at any time from the manage page (old codes become invalid).
 - Reconfigure replaces your authenticator secret; you must confirm again with a 6-digit code.